madebyjoe/dotfiles/README.md

     cd ~/.dotfiles && ./fresh.sh
     ```

-7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`.
 8. Restart your computer to finalize the process

 Your Mac is now ready to use!